LukaB25/BookMovieQuiz/README.md

 ## Validator testing

 ### Performance

+- The site was checked and is working seamlessly and without errors or problems in multiple browsers: Safari, Chrome, Firefox
+- The site was tested on multiple screen sizes and is working seamslessly without any errors or problems.

 - I checked the whole site via lighthouse in devtools and made sure that the site is easily readable and fully accessible.
 Here are the reports for each page: